EX

 Distribution and population

 Pomarea nukuhivae was formerly endemic to the island of Nuku Hiva in the Marquesas Islands, French Polynesia.
 It was considered not common in 1922 and rare in the 1930s, the last confirmed sightings.
 It was not seen in 1972 or 1975 despite several weeks of intensive searches.
-There were unconfirmed sightings in 1975 by two hunters of a passerine bird matching this species's description, but the species was not seen 1997 or 1999 (Thibault and Meyer 2001) and is considered extinct.
+There were unconfirmed sightings in 1975 by two hunters of a passerine bird matching this species' description, but these are extremely doubtful and the species was not seen in 1997 or 1999 (Thibault and Meyer 2001, Hume 2017).

 Ecology